List of 40 Famous Forests in India to visit

 Sariska Tiger Reserve is Famous for Which Animal

 Sariska is known for its population of royal Bengal tigers.
-Other animals include leopards, different species of deer, antelope, wild boar, langur, hyena, and jungle cats.
-This place has the most significant number of peafowl in India.
+Other animals include leopards, different species of deer, antelopes, wild boar, langur, hyenas, and jungle cats.
+This place has the largest number of peafowl in India.

 Striped Hyena at Sariska tiger reserve